 - Can the few passages in Scripture that are often associated with anti-homosexual views be interpreted in any other manner?
 What are we to make of the lack of teaching regarding homosexual relationships in the teaching of Christ found in the Gospels?
 Let me stress that I do not believe that these issues alone make or break Perspective I (the general tradition of the Church might be able to provide some added strength to this view), but I do believe that these possibilities might serve to soften the tone of Perspective I.

-- Is it possible that many of the people who espouse ‘Perspective I’ are not hatemongers, but Christians who genuinely care about the well being of homosexuals, even if possibly misguided?
+- Is it possible that many of the people who espouse ‘Perspective I’ are not hatemongers, but Christians who genuinely care about the well being of LGBT+ people, even if misguided?

 I have many thoughts on these issues, but I’ll cease my questions and open up the discussion.
 What I hope and pray for in this conversation is mutual respect and beyond everything else, love and compassion.
 Profound love is what ought to characterise the words, thoughts and actions of a member of the kingdom of God who has been profoundly confronted by the immense grace and love of God as demonstrated in the life, death and Resurrection of Christ and the advent of his holy and inviting Church.